Natural and Effective Sinus Infection RemedyUpdated: January 25, 2018 Natural Remedies, Oral Health

 4. Mix ingredients together carefully with a spoon or shake bottle after screwing on the lid (nasal spray bottle).

 5. If using a neti-pot: while standing over a sink, insert the nozzle of the neti-pot into one nostril, and make sure there is a good seal between the nozzle and your nostril.
 Lean forward, close the back of your throat and breathe through your mouth.
 Then, allow the contents of the neti pot to enter one nasal opening and rinse through to exit out the other nasal opening.
 This may take up to two or three minutes if your nasal passages are congested.
 Repeat on the other side.

 6. When finished, wash out your neti-pot or spray bottle with warm water and soap and allow to dry before using again.

-Raine’s Story Using this Method
+Raine’s Story Using this Sinus Infection Remedy

 I had a sinus infection that had been going on for 5 – 6 weeks (editor’s note: Raine lives in Boise, Idaho!).
-I had tried everything I could think of that was natural – aromatherapy (breathing steam with essential oils), apple cider vinegar in water, grapefruit seed extract in water, colloidal silver nasal spray, taking probiotics orally (which I do daily), oil of oregano in water (which I have used in the past with great success for sinus problems), and various homeopathic and other natural preparations I had in my cupboard – taken orally (sublingually under the tongue).
+I had tried everything I could think of that was natural – aromatherapy (breathing steam with essential oils), apple cider vinegar in water, grapefruit seed extract in water, colloidal silver nasal spray, taking the best probiotics orally (which I do daily), oil of oregano in water (which I have used in the past with great success for sinus problems), and various homeopathic and other natural preparations I had in my cupboard – taken orally (sublingually under the tongue).

 So, I went to see a naturopath who did some head massage, chiropractic manipulations, and used essential oil swabs up into my sinus passages.
-While this did offer some improvement, I feared I might wake up the next day with the infection back.
+While these did offer some improvement, I feared I might wake up the next day with the infection back.
 Later that night after I got home, my next-door neighbor who is a nutritional therapist suggested I try probiotics in my neti-pot.
 The naturopath also suggested alternating hot and cold packs on my forehead to encourage sinus drainage.

 Whenever I felt like I was getting a slight ache, I performed the facial massage to my temples and sinuses I had done the day before.
 I also used the probiotics in my neti pot a few more times over the next five days, along with my Whole Body Defense from Gaia Herbs, and some grapefruit seed extract (about 5 drops in 6 ounces of water twice a day).
-I was cured!
 I really believe those probiotics did some magical trick — although I’m sure some of the other things I did helped as well — but as soon as I used the probiotics, after the burning came and went, the pain was completely gone and has not returned since.

 Keep the following in mind when treating sinus problems